How To Grow Blueberry Bushes

 Weed Control

 Prevent weed growth around blueberry crowns by mulching, cultivating, or applying herbicides labeled specifically for use on blueberries.
 Do not cultivate more than two inches deep within rows, since most blueberry roots are in the top six inches of soil.
-To reduce root injury due to cultivation, a mulch within the rows is highly recommended to keep weeds down.
+To reduce root injury due to cultivation, mulch within the rows is highly recommended to keep weeds down.

 Pruning

 A good-sized, healthy canopy is needed to support the growth of fruit.
-Pruning encourages production of large, high-quality fruit, and encourages earlier blooming.
+Pruning encourages the production of large, high-quality fruit, and encourages earlier blooming.
 Fruit is produced on one-year-old wood.
 The largest berries are produced on the most vigorous wood, so a good supply of strong, one-year-old wood is desirable.
 When pruning, shape the bush by removing dead and diseased wood.
-Pruning new bushes is recommended to increase " production area" of the plants.
-Shape of the top of the bush should resemble an umbrella.
+Pruning new bushes is recommended to increase the " production area" of the plants.
+The shape of the top of the bush should resemble an umbrella.
 You can easily prune plants in about 2 weeks after picking the last berry.
-Find the tallest wooden branch, measure about 8 inches of the green part of the branch and prune the whole plant flat on this level.
+Find the tallest wooden branch, measure about 8 inches of the green part of the branch, and prune the whole plant flat on this level.
 Prune the bushes annually.
-You can stop pruning after your plants are over 7-8 y.o..
+You can stop pruning after your plants are over 7-8 y.o.
 Then, you can prune just dead or damaged branches.
-If the summer pruning was not done then prune very carefully while they are dormant, and before the buds swell.
+If the summer pruning was not done then prune very carefully while they are dormant and before the buds swell.
 Please, do not prune wooden parts of the branches.
 Proper pruning should be done to maintain an adequate number of vigorous main stems, to prevent overbearing, and to stimulate new shoot growth.

 Excessive pruning should be avoided because it greatly reduces the crop for that year.
 Keep the bush fairly open by cutting out any weak, old stems that no longer produce strong young wood at ground level.
 Keep four to six of the vigorous older stems and one to two strong new shoots per mature bush.
 The new shoots will eventually replace the older stems.
 Plants tend to overproduce.
 Often, if all the flowers are left to develop into berries, berries will be small and late ripening and plants will have little new growth.
 To avoid this, remove most of the thin, weak branches that have many flower clusters and few leaves.
 This type of pruning can be delayed until the extent of flowering can be determined.
-It is imperative to have a good balance between berry production and growth of vigorous new shoots to ensure proper yield of fruit.
+It is imperative to have a good balance between berry production and the growth of vigorous new shoots to ensure proper yield of fruit.

 Fertilization

 Fertilizer application is often necessary to provide optimum level and balance of nutrients for blueberry bush growth.
-Poor vigor and leaf discoloration often indicate lack of fertilizer.
+Poor vigor and leaf discoloration often indicate a lack of fertilizer.
 Base initial fertilizer uses on the soil analysis.
 For established bushes, leaf analysis, soil analysis, and observation of plant vigor indicate fertilizer needs.
 Generally, one application in the spring of an acid-producing fertilizer each year will be sufficient.
 Do not fertilize after the blooming period, late fertilizing will encourage late growth in the fall, which in turn can cause winter injury.
 Nitrogen usually gives blueberries the greatest growth response.
 Nitrogen fertilizer requirements increase as the bushes grow older and yields increase.
 The nitrogen part in fertilizer should be in the ammonium form (ammonium sulfate).
 Please, use it VERY carefully.
 Better less than too much!
 Fertilizer containing nitrogen only in the nitrate form increases soil pH and should be avoided.
 Fertilizer formulated for acid-loving plants works well, such as an azalea fertilizer.
 Do not apply excessive amounts of fertilizer.
 Distribute fertilizer evenly within the root zone and avoid concentrating fertilizer near the crown of the plant.

 Watering/Irrigation

 Blueberry bushes require frequent watering since the root systems are shallow, usually less than 18 inches deep.
 Soil moisture content should not be allowed to become excessively dry.
 Reddened foliage, wilting, browning leaf margins, thin, weak shoots, early defoliation, and decreased fruit set are often symptoms of inadequate moisture.
 Water the blueberry bush frequently enough to keep the soil moist but not saturated.
 Blueberry bushes need at least 1 to 2 inches of water per week, do not apply water after early September unless soil is very dry.
 A rain gauge with a two-inch or greater diameter should be set up in the blueberry fields to track daily precipitation amounts.
 Blueberry bushes may be effectively irrigated by either sprinkler or drip irrigation systems.
 Drip systems deliver water under low pressure through small emitters.
 In this method, water is applied only within the rooting area.
-Since only the row area is wetted, foliage remains dry during irrigation, and weed development between rows is reduced.
+Since only the row area is wetted, the foliage remains dry during irrigation, and weed development between rows is reduced.
 Mulching will help reduce the frequency of watering.